A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Multi-model ensemble methods

-Figure~\ref{fig:illustration_bary} gives an illustration of the two barycenters applied to synthetic ensemble forecasts.
-The $L_2$-barycenter in Figure~{\ref{fig:illustration_bary}b} is the concatenation of the two input ensembles in Figure~{\ref{fig:illustration_bary}a}.
-The weight of each member of the $L_2$-barycenter is given by the weight of the corresponding member in the input ensemble ($1/N_1$ or $1/N_2$) multiplied by the corresponding model's weight ($\alpha$ or $1-\alpha$).
-The $W_2$-barycenter shown in Fig.~{\ref{fig:illustration_bary}c} has a different structure compared to the $L_2$-barycenter.
-One major difference is that none of its members belongs to the input ensembles.
-In other words, while the support of the $L_2$-barycenter is the union of the input's supports, the support of the $W_2$-barycenter is on the path of the optimal transport and so can be different.
-This also allows the $W_2$-barycenter to retain some characteristics of the input distributions.
-For example, in this illustrative case, both input distributions are unimodal and so is the $W_2$-barycenter.
-This is however not the case for the $L_2$-barycenter which has two modes, each associated with the mode of one of the input distributions.

-These properties of the two barycenters may be attractive for different types of forecast error: the artificial example of Figure~\ref{fig:illustration_bary} is constructed to illustrate fundamental differences between the two barycenters.
-It may be tempting to interpret the $W_2$-barycenter as a mean to correct biases, or to ponder the advantage of the $L_2$-barycenter in preserving bi-modality, which may be of interest \citep{Bertossa2023}.
-Actual forecasts (Figure~\ref{fig:illustration_bary2}) are more complex and an assessment of different barycenters will require extensive testing with different criteria.
+Figure~\ref{fig:illustration_bary} gives an illustration of the two barycenters applied to the combination of two synthetic ensemble forecasts with $N_1=10$ and $N_2=15$ members respectively .
+The $L_2$ barycenter in Figure~{\ref{fig:illustration_bary}b} is the concatenation of the two input ensembles in Figure~{\ref{fig:illustration_bary}a}.
+The weight of each member of the $L_2$ barycenter is given by the weight of the corresponding member in the input ensemble ($1/N_1$ or $1/N_2$) multiplied by the corresponding model's weight (here $\lambda_1=\lambda_2=0.5$).
+The $GaussW_2$ barycenter shown in Fig.~{\ref{fig:illustration_bary}c} has a different structure compared to the $L_2$ barycenter.
+As expected, a major difference is that none of its members belongs to the input ensembles.
+In other words, while the support of the $L_2$ barycenter is the union of the input supports, the support of the $GaussW_2$ barycenter lies along the path of the optimal transport and can therefore be different.
+This also allows for the $GaussW_2$ barycenter to retain certain characteristics of the input distributions.
+For example, in this illustrative case, both input distributions are unimodal, and so is the $GaussW_2$ barycenter.
+This is not the case for the $L_2$ barycenter which has two modes, each associated with the mode of one of the input distributions.
+The two barycenters may be attractive for different types of forecasts.
+The $GaussW_2$ barycenter preserves some geometric properties of the input distributions, while the $L_2$ barycenter retains bimodality, which may be of interest \citep{Bertossa2023}.
+Actual forecasts are more complex, and an assessment of the different barycenters will require extensive testing with different criteria.
 The purpose of Figure~\ref{fig:illustration_bary} is to emphasize the (hitherto largely untapped) variety of ways to build multi-model ensemble forecasts.